Convert Clipart to Line Art

 When the Threshold dialog comes up, your image will be converted to line art.
 If you move the slider to the left you will get less black, and if you slide it to the right you get more black.
 When you like the results, click OK.

-Next you need to merge all the layers.
+Next we need to merge all the layers.
 Select Image > Flatten Image:

 Now if you are going to use this as a coloring sheet we will need to print the results.
 Click File > Print:

-Now you will color the graphic.
-Select the magic wand tool and click inside the area you will fill with the previously saved pattern.
+You can also color it is Elements by using the magic wand tool and clicking inside an area.
 To select more than one area, simply hold down the Shift key.
-Then select Edit > Fill Selection and choose the polka dot pattern your previously created.
+Then select Edit > Fill Selection and choose either a pattern or solid color.
 To select another area you must deselect the region.
-To deselect select Ctrl + D. Use a solid color for the antennas and the body section.
-Here is what I came out with.
+To deselect select Ctrl + D. Here is what I came out with.